 Design Automation: The ability to re-use and apply knowledge/information/data to speed up the development process.
 (Knowledge Based Engineering, Lightweight knowledge sharing, Case Based Reasoning, Design Rational Capture etc.)

-Simulation Driven Design: The ability to deploy simulation driven design and virtually build, test, and learn before entering the physical production space (Simulation Driven Design, Discrete Event modelling, analytical models, process models, model based enterprise, data patterns)
+Simulation Driven Design: TThe ability to deploy simulation driven design and virtually build, test, and learn before entering the physical production space (Simulation-driven Design, Discrete Event modelling, analytical models, process models, model-based systems engineering, data-driven design, data analytics).

 Structural Analysis: The ability to use engineering analysis methods to understand material behaviour and performance in engineering design. (fracture mechanics, non-destructive testing, acoustic methods, thermal loads etc.)